 Torn meniscus.
 Worn down cartilage.
 Even degenerative osteoarthritis is no match for your body's ability to naturally heal itself through the newest state of the art therapies.

-Under the direction of our Medical Director, Dr. Khym Zarzuela, D.O., the Institute for Functional Health is excited to now offer two non-steroidal medical therapies proven to regenerate the torn and worn tissues that cause chronic knee joint pain.
+Under the direction of our Medical Director, Dr. Linda Esquivel, M.D., the Institute for Functional Health is excited to now offer two non-steroidal medical therapies proven to regenerate the torn and worn tissues that cause chronic knee joint pain.